shreevatsa/tex/program/tangle/tangle-9.md

 <object type="image/svg+xml" data="tangle-087.svg"></object>

+The cases are:

+ * base case / terminal case: if we've reached the end (of everything), return 0.

+ * if we've reached the end of *current* text, `pop_level` (and return `{:module_number}` if necessary).

+ * Most common case: read the next token, (if it's a macro act on it), and return it.

 <object type="image/svg+xml" data="tangle-088.svg"></object>

+Hmm, what about the a = 0?
+We'd return token 0.
+Can it even happen?
+I need to think about this.

 <object type="image/svg+xml" data="tangle-089.svg"></object>

+Read “put a parameter on the parameter stack” as “look for an argument, scan it, append it to the texts array”.

 <object type="image/svg+xml" data="tangle-090.svg"></object>

+Here “character” = “token”.
+The “copy the parameter into `tok_mem`” means: (1) add a new text, (2) add a new name that points to it.

+Note that in case of `debug`, we add a nonempty name (namely `#`) (which is correspondingly undone by `pop_level`), else the new name is an empty one, just pointing to the parameter.

 <object type="image/svg+xml" data="tangle-091.svg"></object>

+The following is a really clever idea!

 <object type="image/svg+xml" data="tangle-092.svg"></object>

+— i.e., to start writing out the parameter, treat it as an expansion of the last name.
+(Note: this is not the macro expansion!
+This is just a dummy-string → argument “expansion”.)

 <object type="image/svg+xml" data="tangle-093.svg"></object>

+Why `name_ptr + '77777` (assumes 16-bit 2s complement) instead of `name_ptr - 1`?
+Need to think about this.